abdulazizasiri/Java-Spring/JavaBrains/README2.md

 - The annotation is <code>  @Entiy </code>

-- There is a propery in the class that will be used as a <code> Primary Key </code>
+- There is a property in the class that will be used as a <code> Primary Key </code>

 - Turns out that there is a special annotation to mark this propert as a primary key.
 IT is  <code> @Id </code>